Allen-Tildesley/examples/README.md

 so there is no need to build them.

-The build process for the Fortran examples has been tested using SCons v4.2.0 (and some earlier versions with minor changes to the `SConstruct` file).
+The build process for the Fortran examples has been tested using SCons v4.2.0 (and some earlier versions back to v2.5.1 with minor changes to the `SConstruct` file).
 If you don't like using SCons, or can't get it to work, it is not difficult to compile the programs using other methods.
 Bear in mind that, with Fortran, it is usually essential to compile any